Uninett/Argus/docker/README.md

 ## Limitations

 This is not a complete Argus environment.
-This image only defines the backend API server component.
-It still depends on a PostgreSQL to be functional.
-Also, the Argus front-end component is needed to have a functional user interface against the API server.
+This image only defines the web server component: API and frontend.
+It still depends on a PostgreSQL server to be functional.

 For a full production environment example, take a look at https://github.com/Uninett/argus-docker